discordjs/guide/guide/creating-your-bot/creating-commands.md

 :::
 ::::

 As we mentioned earlier, a slash command is just one type of interaction.
-Therefore, we should first check if the interaction is a slash command by calling `.isCommand()`.
-Next, we check the name of the command by accessing the `.commandName` property.
-Finally, we reply to the interaction by calling `.reply()`.
+Therefore, you should first check if the interaction is a slash command by calling `.isCommand()`.
+Next, you should check the name of the command by accessing the `.commandName` property.
+Finally, you reply to the interaction by calling `.reply()`.

 ::: warning
 You must reply to the interaction within **three seconds** of receiving it.
 :::

-For the `ping` command, we simply reply back with a `Pong!` message.
+For the `ping` command, you simply reply back with a `Pong!` message.

-For the `server` command, we can access the `.guild` property, which refers to the guild the interaction was sent in.
+For the `server` command, you can access the `.guild` property, which refers to the guild the interaction was sent in.
 Note that Discord servers are referred to as "guilds" in the Discord API and discord.js library.
 This `.guild` is an instance of [Guild](https://discord.js.org/#/docs/main/stable/class/Guild) which exposes properties such as `.name` and `.memberCount`.

 ::: tip
 Refer to the <DocsLink path="class/Guild" /> documentation for a list of all the available properties and methods!
 :::

-For the `user` command, we can access the `.user` property, which refers to the user who used the command.
+For the `user` command, you can access the `.user` property, which refers to the user who used the command.
 This `.user` is an instance of [User](https://discord.js.org/#/docs/main/stable/class/User) which exposes properties such as `.tag` and `.id`.

 ::: tip
 Refer to the <DocsLink path="class/User" /> documentation for a list of all the available properties and methods!
 :::

-Now that we have it fixed, let's start the bot again:
+Now that you have it fixed, let's start the bot again:
 ```sh:no-line-numbers
 node index.js
 ```